America’s Marketplace for Logs, Lumber & Mill Products

 Grade Min.
 Diameter Typical Use Price Range*

-*Prices are approximate and vary by market conditions, location, and individual log quality.
+*Delivered log prices (what mills pay at the gate).
+Prices vary by market conditions, location, and individual log quality.
 Check current listings on JMLogMarket for actual asking prices.
 Most prices quoted on Doyle scale.
+Red oak prices have softened in 2025–2026 due to China's March 2025 log import ban and 125% retaliatory tariffs reducing export demand.

 Red Oak vs. White Oak